myrashen/Shihan-Shen-portfolio/critique-by-design.md

 |Is there anything you would change or do differently?|student,MISM Program: add some cross-platform analyses|student, Mid 20': improve color designs for clearity|

 Synthesis:
 I think my solution is clear for the audience to have a glance at.
-Based on the feedback, I think incorporating a cross-platform analysis is helpful to understand social media users'preferences between different platforms.
-And I should improve the color scheme to ensure perceptibility, using contrasting but visually cohesive palettes.
+Based on the feedback, I should improve the color scheme to ensure perceptibility, using contrasting but visually cohesive palettes.
+Besides, adding a brief summary text below the visualization helps to guide the audience on how to interpret key patterns.
+I might use a filter function for better clarity and customization, allowing users to focus on specific demographics or trends.

 ## Step five: build the solution

-_Include and describe your final solution here.
-It's also a good idea to summarize your thoughts on the process overall.
-When you're done with the assignment, this page should all the items mentioned in the assignment page on Canvas(a link or screenshot of the original data visualization, documentation explaining your process, a summary of your wireframes and user feedback, your final, redesigned data visualization, etc.)._
+**1)Overview of social media platforms:**

 ![social media users](socialmediaheatmap.png)
 The graph is a treemap visualization that illustrates the percentage of U.S. adults who report using various social media platforms as of June 10, 2024.
 The purpose of the graph is to provide a comparative overview of social media platform usage among U.S. adults, emphasizing the relative popularity of different platforms.

+**2)Line charts of grouped platforms:**
 <div class='tableauPlaceholder' id='viz1739411300305' style='position: relative'>
    <noscript><a href='#'><img alt='% of U.S. adults who say they ever use …(dominant platforms) ' src='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;so&#47;socialmediausers&#47;Sheet1&#47;1_rss.png' style='border: none' /></a></noscript>
    <object class='tableauViz'  style='display:none;'>